pippim/pippim.github.io/index.md

 Welcome to Pippim.
 A collection of Stack Exchange questions and answers about using your computer in Linux and specifically Ubuntu.
-All the solutions are free for you. to use as you like.
+All the solutions are free for you to use as you like.
 There are full-fledged applications free for you to use as well.
 You can even duplicate the Pippim website for free.
 Then **automatically convert your